 The template is now up and running.
 Sheetgo’s budget vs actual template allows you to automate the entire process.
 As such, you will save much of your valuable time.
 Moreover, automation ensures that you always have the latest data in your reports.

 The Sheetgo connections transfer the data at regular intervals without you having to open a spreadsheet.

-Click Automate on the menu bar and select how often you want updates.
+Click Automate next to the run button and select how often you want transfers.